 Physical therapy appears to have accepted the “all or none” phenomenon, which I studied in physiology.
 As the pendulum of care swings to different fads, the expectations for care changes.
 Justifying clinical prediction rules, advancing spinal manipulation, and progressing therapeutic dry needling appear to be driving our practice decisions of late.
 Ten years ago, interventions like core stability (Multifidus and Transverse Abdominus), utilizing diagnostic ultrasound, and Kinesotape© were in fashion.
-I have seen PT’s go from one extreme to another in the application of therapy interventions.
+I have seen PTs go from one extreme to another in the application of therapy interventions.
 Don’t get me wrong, I have spent many years bogged down by biomechanics and trying to keep my head above water while at the same time attempting to apply current research to my everyday practice.
-But, I have emerged with a clearer perspective on what works and what does not.
-I really enjoyed a recent blog post by David Butler called the “Roller Coaster of Professional Life” which seemed to describe a lot of my experiences in Physical Therapy.
+But I have emerged with a clearer perspective on what works and what does not.
+I really enjoyed a blog post by David Butler called the “Roller Coaster of Professional Life,” which seems to describe a lot of my experiences in physical therapy.

 Research, by design has to set out to disprove a hypothesis.
 It is narrow in focus and cannot be balanced in its approach.
-It was Claude Bernard who also one of the first researcher’s to suggest blind, unbiased studies.
-Unfortunately, research is limited to looking at measures of ROM, Strength, Neurological Status, personality type (based on questionnaires) and reaction to pain (again based on surveys), these are building blocks, or objects to specific motions.
+It was Claude Bernard who was also one of the first researchers to suggest blind, unbiased studies.
+Unfortunately, research is limited to looking at measures of ROM, Strength, Neurological Status, personality type (based on questionnaires) and reaction to pain (again based on surveys)–these are building blocks, or objects to specific motions.
 These are objects in the process of movement dysfunction, but will never be able to represent the individual in my treatment room.

-In a recent discussion with a Harvard professor of biology, we were discussion mRNA transcription.
+A few years back, a Harvard professor was discussing mRNA transcription.
 He talked at great length about the difference between objects inside a process and the process itself.
-He stated that current scientific research is neglecting the basics question of “what starts the process?”
+He stated that current scientific research is neglecting the basic question of “what starts the process?”

-When we are evaluating our patients are we looking at them as objects, as a low back pain patient with limited internal rotation and pain less than two weeks and a Fear Avoidance Belief Questionnaire of less than ….you get the point.
+When we are evaluating our patients are we looking at them as objects?
+As a low back pain patient with limited internal rotation and pain less than two weeks and a Fear Avoidance Belief Questionnaire of less than ….you get the point.
 Or can we design research which addresses the diversity of our humanity.
 Treatment of patients will never be a one size fits all scenario.
-In dentistry a recent study highlights the example of how redheaded patients require more anesthesia due to a heightened pain response (Link).
+In dentistry, one study highlights the example of how redheaded patients require more anesthesia due to a heightened pain response.
 This does not take into account the wide range of patients we see and the myriad of pain responses that they will have as described by Melzack in 2001 and expanded upon by Moseley in 2003.